esphome/esphome-docs/components/sensor/kuntze.rst

 .. warning::

-    If you are using the :doc:`logger` make sure you are not using the same pins for it or otherwise disable the UART logging with the ``baud_rate: 0`` option.
+    If you are using the :ref:`logger` make sure you are not using the same pins for it or otherwise disable the UART logging with the ``baud_rate: 0`` option.

 Component